fredhutchio/scRNAseq/class2_markdown.md

 ![umi_log](https://github.com/fredhutchio/scRNAseq/blob/monocle/class2_figures/UMI_log.png)

-From both of these plots, we can conservatively say that most cells have somewhere between 100 and 10,000 on the standard density plot or between 2 and 4 on the log10 scale.
+From both of these plots, we can conservatively say that most cells have somewhere between 100 and 10,000 UMIs on the standard density plot or between 2 and 4 on the log10 scale.

 Note that the minimum detected number of UMIs seems to be well above our